KorfLab/SABR/INFO.md

 ./bakeoff -mts1 data/ce01.fa.gz data/ce01.ftx.gz build blat star
 ```

-Here's the table of MD5s used in the paper ...
+Here's the table of MD5s for the `*.ftx.gz files` used in the 2025 paper ...

 | Abbr | Program     | Conda      | MD5
 |:-----|:------------|:-----------|:--------------------------------